-For that reason anxiety is a trap.
+For that reason, anxiety is a trap.
 A trap you can’t get out of.
-You can’t stop and you haven’t got any control over.
+You can’t stop and you haven’t got any control over it.
 It just keeps on snaring you in its grip, swallowing everything up in its path – your joy, happiness, confidence, self-esteem, and your peace of mind.

-The trouble with anxiety, is that it’s triggered by an oversensitive amygdala in your brain which is responding to sensory-stimuli in your body.
-Your body uses its five senses to detect these sensory-stimuli and your amygdala identifies whether they are a threat or not.
+Anxiety is triggered by an oversensitive amygdala in your brain which is responding to sensory stimuli in your body.
+Your body uses its five senses to detect these sensory stimuli and your amygdala identifies whether they are a threat or not.
 If they are, your brain sends a signal to the body, which floods it with stress hormones, putting it into a state of high alert.

 Anxiety is a survival response in the body and brain